The Founder Operating System That Stops Working

 The work begins with a precise mapping of which neural systems are supporting performance and which have been compromised by the cumulative demands of founding.
 This is not a personality inventory or a strengths assessment.
 It is a circuit-level analysis of how the brain is actually processing decisions, evaluating risk, sustaining motivation, and managing the interpersonal demands of leadership.

 The changes are structural and durable.
 Neural pathways that have been precisely rewired do not revert when the engagement ends.
-The founder who completes this work does not need ongoing maintenance to sustain the improvement — the brain has been physically reorganized to support the demands of the current phase, not the phase that originally shaped it.
+The founder who completes this work does not need ongoing maintenance to sustain the improvement.
+The brain has been physically reorganized to support the demands of the current phase, not the phase that originally shaped it.

 What to Expect